aimms/how-to/Articles/553/553-add-icon-button.rst

 - *font-family:* needs to be aimms-icons.

-- *content:* is the characther code of the selected icon.
+- *content:* is the character code of the selected icon.

 - *color:* color of the icon.